Coconut oil can help to get rid of acne scars. But that depends on the condition of the pigmentation and how soon you treat them.

 How to Use Coconut Oil for Acne Scars

 Simple.
-Just dab a little coconut oil on the scars and massage gently to help your skin absorb the oil better.
+Just dab a little coconut oil on the scarred spot and massage gently to help your skin absorb the oil better.
 Do this as often as you can until your acne scars lighten and heal eventually.

-But I got to warn you about using coconut oil for getting rid of acne scars.
-One of the benefits of coconut oil on skin is its potent detox properties.
+But I got to warn you about using coconut oil on skin to remove acne scars.
+Coconut oil has potent detox properties.

 If your skin is still “dirty” underneath even though your acne seems to have healed, you might experience a breakout when coconut oil starts drawing toxins from beneath your skin.